Thank you for the sacrifice of your precious time - New dad AY appreciates wife

-AY Appreciates Wife Over birth of their son: Thank You for the Sacrifice, for Ignoring the Naysayers
+AY Appreciates Wife Over Birth of Their Child: Thank You for the Sacrifice, for Ignoring the Naysayers

-- Following the birth of their son, the ace comedian and actor thanked his wife for sacrificing her time and work opportunities in preparation for their son's arrival
+- Following the birth of their second child, the ace comedian and actor thanked his wife for sacrificing her time and work opportunities in preparation for their daughter's arrival

-- Recall AY and Mabel welcomed their second child, thirteen years after the birth of their first child
+- Recall AY and Mabel welcomed their second child, thirteen years after the birth of their first daughter

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!